 On the other side, we don't let you take a loan to buy drones blindly.
 Not every trend is suitable for every business, but the easiest should be implemented as soon as possible or your business would get in danger.

 Here come upcoming trends in eCommerce which will change the technical part of the web stores and present a new approach to their development and management.
 In fact, they don't require any deep changes in the existing websites, except very old ones.
 But they couldn't be implemented in one click, so you can ask us for help and our development team will gladly do that!

 Probably, the hottest of new eCommerce trends!
 Today, we got a fast Internet connection and widespread mobile devices.
-Which means the growing number of people who don't want to read texts and look at the pictures, but watch video reviews.
+This means the growing number of people who don't want to read texts and look at pictures but watch video reviews.

-I do believe that everything sales better with a short video.
-At first, it's more interesting to watch and listen to reviews than reading.
-The key point lies somewhere deep in human psychology, but the facts say: if people have a choice, they choose video representation.
+I do believe that everything sells better with a short video.
+At first, it's more interesting to watch and listen to reviews than to read.
+The key point lies somewhere deep in human psychology, but the facts say: that if people have a choice, they choose video representation.
 Next, video review suits better to highlight killer features and hide cons, especially when it is goodly recorded with a pleasant reviewer staring.

 Real-time conversations, chatbots, and AI

 You should ask what's similar between all these things.
 A new approach to communication with buyers, isn't it obvious?
 Your target audience always wants to receive as much information as possible but hates calls, if you sell goods cheaper than an aircraft.
 It seems to run in the way where chatbots in popular messengers will be the most important channel of communication with an audience for the following reasons: